 - 1. Complete an Application Form: Complete and submit the application for admissions.
 The application for admissions may be obtained from an admissions advisory at Parisian Beauty Academy. - 2.
 Pay the Application Fee: An application fee of \$25.00 can be paid in the form of check or money order, payable to Parisian Beauty Academy.
 An application for admissions cannot be processed until the application fee is received.
 The application fee is not included in the cost of tuition and must be paid prior to being admitted to the school.
-The school may opt to waive the application fee for students who transfer from a school that has closed without notice. - 3.
-Interview: All Applicants must complete an interview with the admissions advisor - 4.
-Provide Proof of Identity: Applicants must provide a copy of one of the following: a government-issued photo identification, or driver's license.
-Social Security Card Students must provide a signed copy of your social security card.
+The school may opt to waive the application fee for students who transfer from a school that has closed without notice.

+- 3. Interview: All Applicants must complete an interview with the admissions advisor - 4.
+Provide Proof of Identity: Applicants must provide a copy of one of the following: a government-issued photo identification, or driver's license and a Social Security Card.
 Applicants are required to provide proof of identification as part of the application of admission process.
 The school will maintain a copy of the identification presented as part of the student's admission file.